American Motors Corporation: 1962–1967: Roy Abernethy

 George Romney left American Motors in 1962 to run for governor in Michigan and was replaced as CEO by Roy Abernethy.
+Abernethy had been with AMC since the 1954 merger and as vice president of sales was responsible for successfully building AMC's sales and distribution network during the 1950s and early 1960s.

-After two model years (1963 and 1964) of only producing compact cars, Abernethy shifted the focus of American Motors back to larger and more profitable cars such as the Ambassador line from the perceived negative of the Rambler's economy car image.
+After two model years (1963 and 1964) of only producing compact cars, Abernethy shifted the focus of American Motors back to bigger and more profitable cars such as the Ambassador line and tried to move away from the perceived negative of the Rambler's economy car image.
 Ambassador sales jumped from 18,647 in 1964 to over 64,000 in 1965.
 In 1966, they went to more than 71,000.
-However, the huge costs of developing the new cars and engines meant American Motors now had problems in securing working capital to keep the company going.
+However, the enormous costs of developing the new cars and engines meant American Motors now had problems in securing working capital to keep the company going.
 American Motors sales dropped 20% in the first half of 1966, and the firm reported a fiscal six-month loss of $4.2 million on sales of $479 million.
 Consequently, Robert B. Evans invested more than $2 million because American Motors's stock was selling for only 60% of the company's net worth; thus, he became its largest stockholder and was named its chairman on June 6, 1966, replacing Richard E. Cross, who continued as a director and chairman of the executive committee.
 In the quarter ending September 30, 1966, American Motors recorded a loss of $12,648,000 before tax credits and deferred tax assets.
 In the face of deteriorating financial and market positions, Abernethy "retired" as CEO in 1967, and Evans "resigned" as chairman.

 1967–1977: Roy D. Chapin Jr.

-Abernethy was replaced by the son of Hudson co-founder Roy D. Chapin, Roy D. Chapin Jr. and Evans was replaced by William V. Luneberg.
-American Motors's public explanation for the removals was that the two had "stepped aside according to a plan to give a younger team an opportunity to move the company forward".
+Abernethy was replaced by Roy D. Chapin Jr., the son of Hudson co-founder Roy D. Chapin.
+William V. Luneberg replaced Evans as president.
+American Motors' public explanation for the removals was that the two had "stepped aside according to a plan to give a younger team an opportunity to move the company forward".

-Chapin took charge to revitalize the company, and designer Dick Teague economized by developing several vehicles from common stampings.
-While prices and costs were cut, new and more sporty automobiles were introduced, and from 1968, American Motors became known for the Javelin and AMX muscle cars.
+Chapin took charge of revitalizing the company, and designer Dick Teague economized by developing several vehicles from common stampings.
+The AMC Matador was in reality a facelift of the AMC Rebel, itself derived from the 1967 AMC Ambassador platform.
+While prices and costs were cut, Teague designed new and more sporty automobiles resulting in the Javelin and AMX muscle cars; and the AMC Hornet.
+From 1970 Jeep production complemented AMC's existing passenger-car business.
+Under Chapin's leadership, AMC produced all-new compact car designs based on the Hornet platform including the Gremlin and Concord.

-American Motors purchased Kaiser's Jeep utility-vehicle operations in 1970 to complement its existing passenger-car business.
-Beginning in the early 1970s, the company moved towards all-new compact car designs based on the Hornet, including the Hornet itself and the Gremlin.
-Other new models in the 1970s included the Matador and Pacer.